-Today, most of the innovation comes from high-tech labs and research centres.
+Today, most innovation happens in high-tech laboratories and research centres.
+But Maker's Asylum sees thing differently!
 We’d like to see a world where ideas that shape the future come from our kids.
-After all, they have the most imaginative minds.
-We’re sure, you agree.
-And so, we conceptualised #STiTCH - a hackathon that encourages kids to express their innovation through hands-on and interdisciplinary learning.
+After all, they do have the most imaginative minds.
+And so we came up with #STiTCH - a hackathon that encourages kids to express their innovation through hands-on and interdisciplinary learning.

 When: To be announced

 #STiTCH is devised on 3Cs - conceptualise, collaborate & co-create.
 The first session of #STiTCH was launched in Singapore for a select group of students and is now being presented in India.
-To give the best immersive experience to the participants, we will be enrolling only 30 students per session.
+To give participants the best immersive experience, only 30 students will be enrolled per session.

-Participants will work in teams and create prototypes incorporating all the learnings and can choose from an array of available tools, components and materials.
-The emphasis is to think+build.
-The key is to deliver a prototype that could be wild and whacky but built from ideas conceptualised by the participants, not by the mentors and experts.
+Participants will work in teams to create prototypes incorporating all their learnings, and can choose from an array of available tools, components, and materials.
+The emphasis is on think+build and the key is to deliver a prototype that could be wild and whacky but built from ideas conceptualised by the participants themselves.